What if you could hire faster and better? What if you could get new employees job-ready in half the time?

 Your HRMS should help you with that by providing:

-Reporting functionality should help you with generating static reports that companies have to make on regular basis (monthly, quarterly, annually).
+Reporting functionality should help you with generating static reports that companies have to make on a regular basis (monthly, quarterly, annually).
 These reports are most useful when customized to the unique KPIs and requirements of your organization.

 And there are also dashboards, which provide real-time data that you can check at any moment to be aware of the situation.